niraj-desai-2909/burr/README.md

 burr
 ```

-This will open up Burr's telemetry UI.
+This will open up Apache Burr's telemetry UI.
 It comes loaded with some default data so you can click around.
 It also has a demo chat application to help demonstrate what the UI captures enabling you too see things changing in
 real-time.
 Hit the "Demos" side bar on the left and select `chatbot`.
 To chat it requires the `OPENAI_API_KEY`
 environment variable to be set, but you can still see how it works if you don't have an API key set.